 Don’t forget about kitchen cabinets.
-Wipe them both on the inside and on the outside with a microfiber cloth soaked in detergent or a vinegar and water solution.
+Wipe them both on the inside and on the outside with a microfiber cloth soaked in detergent or vinegar and water solution.

 Check The Garage

-Make sure to check all nooks and corners for any surprise stuff left behind by the previous occupants.
+Check all nooks and corners for any surprise stuff left behind by the previous occupants.
 Give your new garage an overall clean by hosing it down by a water pipe.

-If you believe you don’t have the best cleaning skills, lack the time to do a thorough clean-up, or just need an extra set of hands, you can find someone to help you with all your cleaning tasks.
-There are many online websites and apps where you can find a one-time or on-call cleaners and housekeepers.
+If you believe you don’t have the best cleaning skills, lack time to do a thorough clean-up, or need an extra set of hands, you can find someone to help you with all your cleaning tasks.
+There are many online websites and apps where you can find one-time or on-call cleaners and housekeepers.

 Now that you have a clean condo/house, it’s time to make it your home.
-Bring out your interior decorator and spruce and deck up space as per your style.
+Bring out your interior decorator and spruce and deck up the space as per your style.
 Hang up those family portraits, assemble your furniture, spray some air freshener and cozy up in what is now your new home.